openstack-k8s-operators/osp-director-operator/README.md

     The osconfiggenerator created above will automatically generate playbooks any time you scale or modify the ConfigMaps for your OSP deployment.
 Generating these playbooks takes several minutes.
 You can monitor the osconfiggenerator's status condition for it to finish.

 9) Obtain the latest OsConfigVersion (Ansible Playbooks).
-Select the hash/digest of the latest osconfigversion for use in the next step.
+Select the name of the latest osconfigversion for use in the next step.

     ```bash
-    oc get -n openstack --sort-by {.metadata.creationTimestamp} osconfigversions -o json
+    oc get -n openstack --sort-by {.metadata.creationTimestamp} osconfigversions -o json | jq -re .items[0].metadata.name
     ```

    NOTE: OsConfigVersion objects also have a 'git diff' attribute that can be used to easily compare the changes between Ansible playbook versions.